 Personal Control

 DIY estate planning also offers the advantage of personal control.
-By managing the process yourself, you can ensure that your estate planning decisions reflect your personal wishes and priorities.
-This level of control can be particularly important for individuals with complex family dynamics or specific distribution wishes.
+By managing the initial research yourself, you can ensure you understand the key decisions before engaging a professional.
+This awareness can be particularly important for individuals with blended families, specific charitable wishes, or complex distribution preferences.

 Flexibility